Bili ape: Description

-Williams initially claimed the apes were bipedal (meaning they walk upright) and stood 6 ft tall, with the looks of a giant chimpanzee; making them look more like the extinct Australopithecine or Sahelanthropus.
+Williams initially claimed the apes were bipedal (meaning they walk upright) and stood 6 ft tall, with the appearance of a giant chimpanzee.

 According to Williams, "They have a very flat face, a wide muzzle and their brow-ridge runs straight across and overhangs.
 They seem to turn grey very early in life, but instead of turning grey-black like a gorilla, they turn grey all over."
 They develop uniform grey fur independently of age and sex, which suggests that greying takes place early in life (whereas in all known gorilla species, only males gray as they age and graying is restricted to their backs).

 A single skull from Bili has the prominent brow ridge and a sagittal crest similar to that of a gorilla, but other morphological measurements are like those of chimpanzees.
 Only one of the many skulls found at Bili had a sagittal crest, thus it cannot be considered typical for the population.

 Female Bili apes have genital swellings similar to other chimpanzees, although Williams claimed otherwise.